 Cover and interior silhouette illustration by Laura Barrett

-Read the first page of my story:
+Read a page of my story:

 “I’m so excited to be part of the this short story anthology from Macmillan Children’s.
 It’s a wondrous reimagining of the Alice in Wonderland story from some incredible author.
 I’ve read the whole book from cover to cover and have LOVED every single one of these WONDER-FILLED stories…”